Menu

 Trespassers

-Since trespassers enter a property without the owner’s permission, in most cases, owners owe them no duty of care.
-The landowner does not have to protect trespassers, other than refraining from willfully harming them.
+Since trespassers enter a property without the owner’s permission, owners owe them no duty of care in most cases.
+The landowner does not have to protect trespassers other than refraining from willfully harming them.
 However, an exception exists for child trespassers.

 Child Trespassers

 An adult should know not to trespass, but a child may not.
 A child also may not be able to recognize and avoid certain dangers.
-Therefore, property owners have a duty to address certain conditions that may endanger a child trespasser or even lure a child onto the property.
+Therefore, property owners must address specific conditions that may endanger a child trespasser or even lure a child onto the property.

 How Can Our DC Premises Liability Lawyers Help Your Claim?

 If you sustained injuries due to a dangerous condition on someone else’s property, our Washington, DC premises liability attorneys are ready and willing to assist you.
-With more than 100 years of combined experience, our premises liability lawyer has the resources and legal knowledge required to protect your rights and guide you through the legal process and client sign.
+With more than 30 years of combined experience, our premises liability law firm has the resources and legal knowledge to protect your rights and guide you through the legal process and client sign.
 You do not have to face this stressful and time-sensitive situation on your own; a premises liability lawyer from our law firm can support you every step of the way.

 5 stars Cover of Best Lawyers in Washington DC featuring partners